10 Places that Prove Iceland is Extraordinary Year Round

 1. Strokkur (at Geysir)

 The geothermal hotspot Geysir is one of the stops on Iceland’s Golden Circle.
 The sight is home to several bubbling pools and the ancient geyser, named Geysir, for which the phenomena is named – but the erupting plume of water that you’ll see today is known as Strokkur.

-Visit the Golden Circle on many of our holidays, including our Volcanoes and Northern Lights escorted tour (4 nights, Oct-Mar)
+Visit the Golden Circle on many of our holidays, including our Volcanic Explorer self drive (5 nights, year round)

 In summer Jokulsarlon on Iceland’s south east coast is a photographer’s paradise as icebergs calve off the Breidamerkurjokull glacier tongue into one of Iceland’s deepest lakes before drifting out sea.
 You can get up close to these multi-coloured icebergs between May and September in an amphibious craft or observe them from the shore.
 In the winter, the dark skies are a dramatic canvas for the northern lights.

-Discover Jokulsarlon on many of our itineraries, including Orcas, Aurora & Icebergs (7 nights, Mar)
+Discover Jokulsarlon on many of our itineraries, including Orcas, Aurora & Icebergs (7 nights, Feb-Mar)

 3. Kirkjufell on the Snaefellsnes Peninsula

 OK, this photo autumnal – there would be snow on the ground during the winter.
 But during aurora season, which lasts roughly between September and March (depending on conditions) the Snaefellsnes Peninsula is an incredible place to look out for the northern lights.
 In summer you can explore the saga-soaked landscapes and the beautiful Snaefellsjokul glacier which inspired Jules Verne’s ‘Journey to the Centre of the Earth’.